By Lambert Strether of Corrente

 (“[A]erosolized sputum.”
 Bravo!)
 And:

-The Tent, by contrast, uses flexible material—awnings and circus-like “tops”—with and as much implied as achieved.
+The Tent, by contrast, uses flexible material—awnings and circus-like “tops”—with ventilation and circulation as much implied as achieved.

 That’s it.
 But Gopnik needed a theory checker.
 Gopnik has nothing to say about whether dining within any given Hut, Shed, or Tent is safe.
 Surely a central concern for a New Yorker writer writing on outdoor dining during a pandemic should be the health and safety of New Yorkers?
 Gopnik mentions aerosols, and mentions ventilation but, it seems, only to show that he has done the reading.
 “Ventilation implied,” forsooth!
 A theory checker would have shown Gopnik that his three categories for outdoor dining structures, albeit elegant, were empty unless they satisfied the needs of actual New York diners (as opposed to flâneurs).
 A theory checker would have pointed out to Gopnik that those diners require “atmosphere” — that is, an atmosphere not saturated with infectious aerosols.
 A theory checker would have explained to Gopnik that he could have empowered his readers by showing them which structures are safe, and which are not, and why.
 You don’t need a magazine printed on slick stock to avoid the plague, apparently; what you need is the newspaper dumped in front of every hotel and motel room in America.
 And ditto for their respective websites.